stealjs/steal/docs/pages/quick-start.md

 Install [Node.js](http://nodejs.org/) on your computer and that [grunt-cli](http://gruntjs.com/getting-started) is installed globally.

 Create a directory for all your static content, scripts, and styles.
-This is your [System.baseURL BASE] folder.
+This is your [System.baseURL baseURL] folder.
 Within that folder run `npm init` to, create a `package.json`:

 Note: when it asks for the "entrypoint", write "main.js".